JUMP TO SUMMARY

 SHOP HELPFUL FOOTGEAR

-What Options Are Currently Available in This Lems Model?
+What Options Are Currently Available in the Lems Primal Zen?

 There are currently two unique versions of the Lems Primal Zen available for purchase.
 Both versions are based on the same last, or foot mold, so the shape and overall construction of the shoe, as well as the fit and feel, are comparable across the two iterations.
 The principal difference between the two is in the upper materials used.
 The current available options are:

 Vegan: The Primal Zen Asphalt, White Sand, and Woodland colorways have uppers constructed from super-soft microfiber material and air mesh, and they incorporate a 100 percent moisture-wicking polyester liner, making them the three vegan options available in this model.